tomtomjhj/init.vim/notes.md

   <https://github.com/vim/vim/issues/11277>
 * if a statusline compotent contains newline ("^@"), highlight is shifted
 * syntax/diff.vim: `^---` can be deleted `--` comment
+* nvim: after recent ui update, sometimes matchup hightlights (based on extmark) are not shown

 ## ...
 * `ge` ... design of inclusive/exclusive stuff